Robert Smallwood (serial killer): Murders

-Following his acquittal, Smallwood would continue committing assaults.
+Following his acquittal, Smallwood continued committing assaults.
 In December 1999 he broke into the apartment of 48-year-old Dorris Ann Roberts.
 He gagged and strangled Roberts with her own clothing until her death.
 After a few days without seeing her, Roberts' neighbors broke into her apartment and found her body.
 Roberts had a history of alcohol abuse and domestic violence, and weeks before her murder, her roommate, Raymond Bean, had suffered a heart attack and died.

 Three years later, Smallwood murdered his second victim, 29-year-old Sonora Allen.
 Allen was a Lexington native and mother of four daughters and two sons.
 She had also struggled with drug abuse.
 In August 2002, Allen met with her family on Fourth Street.
 Days later, on August 15, her body was found in the Fortune Pizza parking lot.
 It was ruled that she had been killed hours before; during that time, Smallwood had either strangled or smothered her to death due to her body showing no obvious wounds.
 Allen's shorts were pulled down to her thighs and her tank top was slightly pulled over her breast, signs she may have been sexually assaulted.

 In May 2005, Smallwood was arrested for obtaining illegal substances, and in September of that year pleaded guilty to possession of drug paraphernalia and first-degree possession of a controlled substance.
 Afterwards, he was given a year of probation.
 While on probation, on April 6, 2006, Smallwood broke into 33-year-old Erica Butler's home, bound her wrists and strangled her to death.
 In June 2006, Smallwood was arrested violating his probation for an unrelated incident and sentenced to one year in prison.